-I.2.5 Appropriation of the profit and the amount of the dividend
+I.2.6 Appropriation of the profit and the amount of dividend

 This is a voting item at the general meeting.
 The general meeting can, however, change the proposal during the meeting.
-The financial statements must first be altered for this purpose, which means that the statutory auditor must be consulted and must issue an opinion.
-A new meeting has to be convened to adopt the amount of the dividend.
+The general meeting may propose an amended amount of dividend payment.
+In practice, the proposal must then go back to the management board and the supervisory board to assess - amongst others - whether the amended proposal is in line with the company's reserves and dividend policy.
+A new general meeting has to be convened to vote on the amended proposal.

-The following are points of reference in this context:
+The following are points of attention in relation to this item on the agenda: